 The overall objective of the training course is to acquire knowledge on the greenhouse gas emission risk in forest ecosystems, which are the most vulnerable areas, innovative technologies for the quantification of carbon in vegetation and soil and how these emissions can be reduce and carbon stocks can be restored after a forest fire.

-Thematic unit 1.
-Identification and assessment of vulnerable forest ecosystems.
+- 1 Identification and assessment od vulnerable forest ecosystems

-Thematic unit 2.
-Assessment of carbon stocks in forest ecosystems: quantification by remote sensing.
+- 2 Assessment of carbon stocks in forest ecosystems: quantification by remote sensing

-Thematic unit 3.
-Monitoring forest ecosystems carbon stocks in pilot REMAS areas.
+- 3 Monitoring forest ecosystems carbon stocks in pilot REMAS areas

-Thematic unit 4.
-Greenhouse gas emission risk model: calculation and implementation.
+- 4 Greenhouse gas emission risk model: calculation and implementation

-Thematic unit 5.
-Best practices for carbon sequestration and restoration in damaged ecosystems.
+- 5 Best practices for carbon sequestration and restoration in damaged ecosystems

 In less than 1 minute you can register and then train at your own pace in those 2 weeks.